lanceman2/Quickstream_dev/README.md

 without copying any data were by eliminating an expensive copy operation.

-quickstream inter-filter shared buffers are circular and lock free.
-This imposes some

 quickstream is minimalistic and generic.
 It is software not designed for a particular use case.
 It is intended to introduce a software design pattern more so than a particular software development frame-work; as